 The process of determining negligence in Omaha wrongful death claims follows the same pattern as most other personal injury cases.
 To recover compensation for your loved one’s untimely death, the personal representative of their estate must prove each of the elements of negligence.

 In a successful case, you must establish a duty of care, prove the duty was breached, find a causal link between the accident and the decedent’s fatal injuries, and prove damages.
 Each of these elements must be established for you to recover compensation.
-An experienced wrongful death attorney from Berry Law can help you prove fault in your case.
+An Omaha Wrongful Death Lawyer from Berry Law can help you prove fault in your case.

 Proving the Existence of a Duty of Care